hc495/ICL_Circuit/README.md

 We use Jupyter notebooks to implement all the experiments descirbed in the paper.
 We index these notebooks here, and leave the detailed experiment instructions in each notebook.

---TBD--
+### Figure 2: Left and Middle (`Experiments/Exp1_Kernel_Alignment.ipynb`)

+This experiment is to calculate the kernel alignment between the ICL hidden states and the sentence embedding.
+Control the parameters differently will make you get the Fig. 2 Left (by `ICL_selected_token_type`) and Middle (by `k`).

 ## Citation

-If you find this repository helpful, please cite the following paper:
+If you find our paper helpful, please cite as follows:

 ```
 @inproceedings{cho2025revisiting,